kaurking/Reactify/README.md

 Automatic input sensitivity: Off

 ### Setup guide (Windows) NB For first version, will be updated
+1. In github under Releases install the compressed file for Windows.
+NB run Reactify.exe only at the end of the guide.
-1. Install OBS studio.
+2. Install OBS studio.
 Install Spout plugin and Audio monitor plugin.
 Install VB virtual cable and restart your PC.
-2. in OBS settings set Audio monitoring device to VB cable Input.
+3. in OBS settings set Audio monitoring device to VB cable Input.
-3. Enable OBS WebSocket server.
+4. Enable OBS WebSocket server.
 Go Tools -> WebSocket Server setting -> enable. keep port default.
-TODO: auth should be enabled but works well without
-4. Copy `.env.example` to `.env` and set `OBS_PASSWORD` to the OBS WebSocket server password from Tools -> WebSocket Server Settings.
+5. Copy `.env.example` to `.env` and set `OBS_PASSWORD` to the OBS WebSocket server password from Tools -> WebSocket Server Settings.
-5. open OBS.
+6. open OBS.
 Create a new scene called "Reactify".
-6. Add a media Source to Reactify scene and call it exactly "ReactifySound".
+7. Add a media Source to Reactify scene and call it exactly "ReactifySound".
 Add a Spout source.
 Keep settings default.
-7. Under audio mixer set "Mic/Aux" and "ReactifySound" to monitor and output (under gear icon).
+8. Under audio mixer set "Mic/Aux" and "ReactifySound" to monitor and output (under gear icon).
-8. (not mandatory) If you want to hear the soundeffects youself you have to add a Audio monitor filter to the added effects.
+9. (not mandatory) If you want to hear the soundeffects youself you have to add a Audio monitor filter to the added effects.
 Add device as your headphones.
-9. Start virtual camera in OBS.
+10. Start virtual camera in OBS.
-10. In discord when inside a call apply the discord settings and set audio input as VB Output and camera to OBS virtual camera.
+11. In discord when inside a call apply the discord settings and set audio input as VB Output and camera to OBS virtual camera.
-11. Run the app with running main.py and Start your camera.
-This was the final step for now.
+12. Run OBS and Discord with the necessary settings and only then run Reactify.exe

 ### Setup guide (MAC silicon and intel)
+1. In github under Releases install the compressed file for MacOS.
+NB run Reactify.exe only at the end of the guide.
-1. Install OBS studio.
+2. Install OBS studio.
 Install blackhole and restart your PC.
-2. In Audio MIDI setup app create a new multi-output device, call it "Reactify output".
-Enable blackhole and your headphone/speaker.
-Set the latter as primary.
-3. in OBS settings set Audio monitoring device to "Reactify output".
+3. In OBS settings set Audio monitoring device to "blackhole".
 4. Enable OBS WebSocket server.
 Go Tools -> WebSocket Server setting -> enable. keep port default.
-TODO: auth should be enabled but works well without
 5. Copy `.env.example` to `.env` and set `OBS_PASSWORD` to the OBS WebSocket server password from Tools -> WebSocket Server Settings.
 6. Open OBS.
 On the left create a scene called "Reactify".
 7. To the Reactify scene add a image source called exactly "ReactifyOverlay" and Media source called exactly "ReactifySound".
 Leave both with default settings.
 8. Under audio mixer set "Mic/Aux" and "ReactifySound" to monitor and output (under gear icon).
-TODO: you will hear yourself (will be fixed)
 9. In discord when inside a call apply the discord settings and set audio input as blackhole and camera to OBS virtual camera.
-10. Run the app with running main.py and Start your camera.
-This was the final step for now.
+10. Run OBS and Discord with the necessary settings and only then run Reactify.exe

 ## App use guide:
 To run the app OBS must be running and set up before according to the previous guide.
-To run the app, run main.py. <br>
+To run the app, run Reactify.exe. <br>
 There are 2 tabs.
 Camera tab and emote profiles tab.
 To addd an emote, klick New Emote and start filling in the nessecary parameters at the top. choose parameters and add a picture as png or a gif and add an mp3 sound. <br> Once all is filled, klick Start Guided Sampling and take the pose you want the uploded image and sound to react to. <br> Once that is done, klick Save profiles.
-Klick Reload Profiles and a new emote has been added. <br> It is not reccomennded to add emotes with similar body positions as it will detect them both at the same time.
+Klick Reload Profiles and a new emote has been added. <br> It is not reccomennded to add emotes with very similar body positions as it will detect them both at the same time.
 It is also not reccommended to add more than 5 - 10 emotes at the same itme.
 This figure is based on the body positions though.